 In their relatively brief existence, Jesus Christ Supercar has made a name for themselves with engaging live shows, sharing stages with numerous national acts including BRONCHO, the Blue Stones, Dinosaur Pile-Up, *repeat repeat, and the Dirty Nil.

-Jesus Christ Supercar are currently working on their sophomore EP, Turbo Diesel, out early 2021.
-The first single – the falsetto-soaked "Do You Think I Could?" – is out on all streaming services now.
+Jesus Christ Supercar's sophomore EP Turbo Diesel – featuring the singles "Do You Think I Could?" and "Knights" – is out now.

 All photos by Cory Weaver / Bands Through Town

 "...perfect for blasting on your car stereo with the windows down when you’re out for a little joy ride this summer — or at minimum, dancing around the house a la “Risky Business” style." – Arch City Media